Director: Sobey Martin

 While exploring a cave, Will and Dr. Smith encounter a human female sporting retro-futuristic attire.
 In spite of being mistaken for Judy, the woman turns out to be a distant granddaughter of Will’s eldest sibling—a surreal display that strengthens the concept of Will, Dr. Smith, and the Robot becoming anachronisms in a world maintained by their descendants.

-After landing on the planet, Will and Dr. Smith discover what appears to be the Jupiter 2 in a state of extreme disrepair.
+After landing on the planet, Will and Dr. Smith locate what appears to be the Jupiter 2 in a state of extreme disrepair.
 Though potentially unsettling, the same narrative device had been employed to a more haunting effect in “The Cave of the Wizards” from season two.

 For its intriguing use of an ostensible time travel story, “Flight Into the Future” should be commended by fans of this series.
 Worth noting in particular is the futuristic journey of Will and Dr. Smith, which parallels the final act of Stephen Hopkins’ Lost in Space movie.